THE WHAREKIRAUPONGA UNDERGROUND MINE

 INTERCONNECTING TRANSPORT TUNNEL

-We are still finalising the technical studies for the tunnel alignment back to the Waihi Processing Plant.
-Any associated amenity effects on property in relation to the tunnel would only be temporary and localised during the development stage.
+Any associated amenity effects on property in relation to the tunnel would be temporary and localised during the development stage.
 Once the tunnel is completed there would be no appreciable ongoing effects to amenity.

 AIR QUALITY